sonic-net/SONiC/doc/mgmt/Management Framework.md

 }
 ```

-When a request lands at the app module in the form of a YGOT structure from the Translib request handler, the request is passed to Transformer that then decodes the YGOT structure to read the request payload and look up the spec to get translation hints.
+When a request lands at the common app in the form of a YGOT structure from the Translib request handler, the request is passed to Transformer that decodes the YGOT structure to read the request payload and look up the spec to get translation hints.
 Note that the Transformer cannot be used for OpenAPI spec.
 The Transformer Spec is structured with a two-way mapping to allow Transformer to map YANG-based data to ABNF data and vice-versa via reverse lookup.
 The reverse mapping is used to populate the data read from RedisDB to YANG structure for the response to get operation.

 Transformer has a built-in default transformer method to perform static, simple translation from YANG to ABNF or vice versa.
 It performs simple mapping - e.g. a direct name/value mapping, generating DB Keys by a concatenation of multiple YANG keys with a default delimiter `|`, which can be customized by a YANG extension.